Our Abbey

 You “Open Source” advocates are commies! ?

-The Abbey is responsible for the “to each according to his needs” half.
+OK, yes.
+The abbey is responsible for the “to each according to his needs” half.
 The “from each according to his ability” is effected by purchasing a cell, so... yes?
 That was the whole point, to cradle us into our graves; no one left behind.
 And if we are doing it right, a cell can be purchased with fewer than 20 years of service in the house.
+(Saving 200toz in 20 years is just 10toz or approximately $20,000/year.)

 How can you be capitalists and commies?!